OctoPrint/OctoPrint/docs/api/printer.rst

    :statuscode 200: No error
    :statuscode 400: Invalid axis specified, invalid value for travel amount for a jog command or otherwise invalid
                     request.
+   :statuscode 403: If the printer is not operational or currently printing.

 .. _sec-api-printer-hotend: